Yashasvi-Sriram/legos/README.md

     - This way the `cargo test` won't compile unless all the tests are implemented.
 - `test_suite!` is meant to be used per solution.
 - The time complexity improvement test (of a problem) is always named `time_complexity_improvment()`.
-- If any of the requirements is not complete, it is marked with `TODO` for tracking purposes.

 ## documentation
 - The documentation of the code is itself.